 Asymptomatic extragenital lichen sclerosus usually requires no treatment as control of pruritus rather than resolution of the lesion, which is a more realistic goal of therapy.

 Genital lichen sclerosus may respond to ultrapotent (superpotent) topical corticosteroids although the patient should be warned that the clinical appearance does not always reverse, even if symptoms are relieved.
 It is widely reported that prepubertal lichen sclerosus in girls may resolve spontaneously although some of these patients may go on to suffer from various types of vulvodynia in adulthood.
+Treatment will necessarily be prolonged, and short-term treatments often lead to suboptimal control of findings and symptoms.

 Periodically, a report will suggest that areas of vulvar lichen sclerosus be surgically excised or ablated with a laser as a prophylactic measure.
 Most authors dispute this concept and do not recommend mutilating gynecologic surgery for what, in most patients, is a benign disorder.
 It is true, however, that circumcision may resolve male genital lichen sclerosus, although the use of ultrapotent topical steroids may obviate the need for surgery in such cases.